Saint Avit Loisirs

-The restaurant at Saint Avit Loisirs provide a whole range of different foods.
+If you’re looking to eat on-site then you’ll be quite happy with the restaurant at Saint Avit Loisirs which provides a whole range of different foods.
 There’s lots of seating both inside and outside so there’s plenty of it to go around.
 You’ll also find that the same kitchens do the take away so you’re guaranteed to get the same good quality of food whichever option you choose.
 We used both the restaurant and takeaway during our stay and the food was great.

 The shop is great for all those things you either forget to buy at the local supermarche or that you want to buy fresh each day.
 One of the best things we found were the croissants, pain au chocolate and the French bread.
 All were freshly available each day and they never seemed to run out in the mornings which we’ve found happens on other campsites occasionally.

 If you’re like us and usually head off to the local supermarket to stock up on food and drink for the week then you’ll be please to know that there’s a great Intermarche in Le Bugue which is only around 10-15 minutes away.
 Whatever you do, please avoid heading there on market day though, as you’ll find traffic is a nightmare and it will take you upwards of an hour to reach your destination!

 Places to Visit near Saint Avit Loisirs

 Attractions nearby come in all shapes and forms.
 Le Aquarium Perigord Noir is located in Le Bugue which is just under 10km away.
 Gouffre de Proumeyssac is a beautiful cave system which is around 14km to the southwest of the campsite and La Roque St Christophe lies just 30km to the west and is a set of caves which were occupied by prehistoric men and later fortified from the Middle Ages right up to the Renaissance.